ztyyLV/web-twain-docs/info/schedule/Stable.md

 - Added `IsBlankImageAsync()` as a newer blank page detection method using a different algorithim than the existing `IsBlankImage()` and `IsBlankImageExpress()` functions.
 This API currently is Windows only.

 ### Enhancements
-- Improved session security
+- Improved local session security.

 #### PDF Rasterizer
-- `CM_AUTO` will now use `CM_RENDERALLWITHANNOTATIONS` instead of `CM_RENDERALL` if text is detected.
 - Added new `ReaderOptions` interface.
+- Added functions `SetReaderOptions()` and `GetReaderOptions()`

 #### File Saving
-- Saving a Black and White JPG will now automatically convert the image to 8-bit colour space prior to saving.
-This is due to the limitation that JPGs do not allow 2-bit images, thus previously, Black and White images were not at all able to be saved to JPG without manually converting the colourspace prior.
+- Saving a Black and White JPG will now automatically convert the image to grayscale prior to saving.
+This is due to the limitation that JPGs do not allow black and white images.
+Previously, Black and White images were able to be saved to JPG without manually converting the colourspace prior.

 ### Bug Fixes
 - Fixed a bug where the Content-Type of ConvertToBlob was sometimes incorrectly reported in the response back from the Dynamsoft Service.